ePages-de/epages-docs/apps/data-types.md

 ## price

-This object is used for the attributes of basePrice, depositPrice, ecoParticipationPrice, manufacturerPrice, grandTotal, priceWithDeposits, totalBeforeTax, totalTax and lineItemsSubTotal.
+This object is used for the attributes of basePrice, depositPrice, ecoParticipationPrice, manufacturerPrice, grandTotal, priceWithDeposits, shippingMethod, totalBeforeTax, totalTax and lineItemsSubTotal.

 | Attribute | Type | Description |
 | - | - |  - |